CDAT/cdms/docs/source/manual/cdms_appendix.rst

 CDMS version 3.0 is a significant enhancement of previous versions.
 The major changes were:

--  UV-CDAT/CDMS was integrated with the Numerical Python masked array class MA.MaskedVariable.
-The MV submodule was added as a wrapper around MA.
+-  UV-CDAT/CDMS was integrated with the Numpyal Python masked array class MV2.MaskedVariable.
+The MV submodule was added as a wrapper around MV.
 -  Methods that read data, such as subRegion, subSlice, and the slice operations, return instances of class TransientVariable.
 The plot and regrid modules were modified to handle masked array input.
 The